 And if it’s unpretentious and affordable local food you want, you have to try a banana leaf Indian restaurant, Indian restaurants where food is served on a banana leaf.
 If you can’t swing an invite to the members-only Royal Selangor Club, try the neighbourhood of Brickfields, also known as Little India, with Vishal Food & Catering by the Indian temple a reliable winner.
 Once you’re seated, a waiter will bring you a vivid green banana leaf, then fill it with rice, vegetables and sauces.
 You then choose what else to have with it.
 The norm is to eat with your hands.
 As one resident advises: “Don’t wear a white shirt.”

 Destination food hall

-Another restaurant that isn’t quite a restaurant is Ben’s Independent Grocer, or BIG, at Publika Shopping Gallery.
+Another restaurant that isn’t quite a restaurant is Ben’s General Food Store, or BIG, at Publika Shopping Gallery.
 It is fundamentally a high-end supermarket but incorporates a huge food hall and lots of options in seated dining, from Malay dishes to freshly shucked oysters.
 You can watch live cooking demonstrations or even take classes there if the mood takes you.